How my Chaga journey began….

-My interest in chaga really peaked when my doctor mentioned the benefits of ulcerative colitis during one of my office visits.
-He explained that new research has shown that chaga can help remission in patients with ulcerative colitis and cure other IBD conditions!
+My interest in chaga really peaked when my doctor mentioned its benefits for ulcerative colitis during one of my office visits.
+He explained that new research has shown that chaga can help induce remission in patients with ulcerative colitis and help heal other IBD conditions!

-I take it daily now and am absolutely in love with it!
-The benefits are immense.
-Whether you have Crohn’s disease, colitis, or any other form of IBD, it is definitely worth taking a look.
+I take it every day now and I am absolutely in love!
+Its benefits are immense, so it is definitely worth checking out whether you have Crohn’s disease, colitis, or any other form of IBD.

 It tastes good too!

-As I did more research, one of the facts that struck me was that chaga was shown to lower inflammation in the GI tract – and that’s just ONE of its many benefits.
+As I did more research, I noticed, among other things, that chaga has been shown to reduce inflammation in the gastrointestinal tract – and that’s just ONE of its many benefits.
 But first what is chaga?

 What is chaga?

-Northern Europe, Siberia, Russia, Korea, Northern Canada, and Alaska all grow chaga (Inonotus obliquus), which is found primarily on the bark of birch trees.
+In Northern Europe, Siberia, Russia, Korea, Northern Canada, and Alaska, chaga (Inonotus obliquus) is mainly grown on the bark of birch trees.
 So chaga is a mushroom in case you are wondering!